libretime/libretime/docs/_docs/contribute.md

 ## Help write documentation for LibreTime

-Our site is now run by Jekyll, who has an installation guide [here](https://jekyllrb.com/docs/installation/) to help get you started.
+Our site is now built by Jekyll, which has an installation guide [here](https://jekyllrb.com/docs/installation/) to help get you started.
  After cloning our repo locally, enter the `/docs` directory and run

 ```